srzer/Samplers-in-Online-DPO/README.md

 huggingface-cli login
 ```

-## Pipeline
+## :surfer:Pipeline

 The whole pipeline is composed of **data generation**, **data annotation** and **DPO training**, and will repeat $3$ iterations for each approach.
 (Since we employ off-shelf tuned models, the sft stage is omitted.)
 In this codebase, we denote *vanilla DPO* as `offline`, *on-policy DPO* as `online`, *hybrid GSHF* as `gshf`, and *ours* as `mixp`.

-**Training**
+**:apple:Training**

 For training, we provide putting-everything-together scripts, `sample_train_safe_rlhf.sh` and `sample_train_iterative_prompt.sh`.
 You can refer to it for more details.

 ```bash
 cd alignment
 bash sample_train_safe_rlhf.sh
 ```

 If you want to reproduce our results, we provide our first-iteration checkpoints in [this link](https://huggingface.co/zhezi12138/alpaca-7b-iter-1) and [this link](https://huggingface.co/zhezi12138/llama-3b-iter-1).
-You can download and train them. **Note:** We’ve retrained the models for more systematic results, and the results may slightly differ from that was reported in the paper.
-We will update it later.
+You can download and train them. ***Note:** We’ve retrained the models for more systematic results, and the results may slightly differ from that was reported in the paper.
+We will update it later.*

-**Evaluation**
+**:green_apple:Evaluation**

 For evaluation, we provide such scripts, `sample_eval_safe_rlhf.sh` and `sample_eval_iterative_prompt` as well.

 ```bash
 cd alignment
 bash sample_eval_safe_rlhf.sh
 ```

 We also provide a script, `sample_eval_kl.sh`, for calculating the KL divergence between trained model and base model.

 ```bash
 cd alignment
 conda activate vllm
 bash sample_kl.sh
 ```

-**Clarification**
+**:flushed:Clarification**

-There are some details that we implement in a different way from RLHFlow.
+There are some details that we implement in a different way from [**RLHFlow**](https://github.com/RLHFlow/Online-RLHF).
 We use `rev_kl` instead of `kl` for `loss_type` during training, to align the setting closer to BT-model.
 We use the same set of prompts for each iteration, while `num_iter=0` refers to the test data.
 We also use different hyperparameters for generation, due to lack of computation resources.